sjkelleyjr/Deadlock/outline/writing_style_guide.md

 - Subtle commentary on corporate absurdity
 - No explicit moralizing or preaching

-### Pacing
+### Pacing - UPDATED FOR ESCALATING STAKES
-- Each chapter focuses on a specific corporate incident
+- Each chapter builds on previous chapters and has higher consequences
+- Characters' previous victories come back to haunt them
+- Management becomes more suspicious and desperate over time
+- The company's dysfunction reaches crisis levels
-- Characters respond individually to the same situation
+- Characters are eventually forced to work together when individual strategies fail
-- End with them continuing to survive in their own ways
-- No character growth or meaningful collaboration

 ### Ending Style
 - Implicit continuity of corporate absurdity